Grima04/mesa-turnip-kgsl/.gitlab-ci/tracie/README.md

 Alternatively, an arbitrary checksum can be used, and during replay (see below) the scripts will report the mismatch and expected checksum.

-### Trace-db repos
+### Trace-db GitLab projects

-The trace-db repos are assumed to be git repositories using LFS for their trace files.
+The trace-db GitLab projects are assumed to have git repositories using LFS for their trace files.
 This is so that trace files can be potentially checked out and replayed individually, thus reducing storage requirements during CI runs.

 ### Enabling trace testing on a new device